-These are property law specialists who work on behalf of clients buying or selling property in England and Wales.
-You will deal with all legal matters, administration, finance and queries involved in a property transaction.
+As a property law specialist working on behalf of clients buying or selling property in England and Wales, you'll deal with legal matters, administration, finance and queries in a property transaction.

 Read about the qualifications that a licensed conveyancer needs.

-Specially trained in drafting patents and with knowledge of intellectual property law, you will lead inventors or companies through the process of obtaining a patent and then act to enforce inventors' rights if patents are infringed.
+Specially trained in drafting patents and with knowledge of intellectual property law, you'll lead inventors or companies through the process of obtaining a patent and then act to enforce inventors' rights if infringed.

 You can only use the title 'patent attorney' once you're qualified and on the Register of Patent Attorneys.
-An understanding of scientific and technological principles and processes and the ability to explain complex technical ideas clearly and concisely are what you'll need to do well in this role.
+You'll need an understanding of scientific and technological principles and processes, and the ability to explain complex technical ideas clearly and concisely.

 Take a look at the skills you need to become a patent attorney.